 Going through an IVF cycle is one of the most challenging things many people will ever do; it is emotionally, physically, and financially draining.

-As someone who struggled with PCOS and infertility, plus a husband with paralysis, we knew IVF was the only way to start a family.
+As someone who struggled with PCOS and infertility, plus a husband with paralysis, we knew IVF was the only way to grow a family.
 Despite this recognition, I can’t recall another point in my life when I felt more defeated and overwhelmed.

-While the process is undeniably exciting because it could be the chance you need to start a family, the journey to the final pregnancy test comes with more twists and turns than you can imagine.
+While the process is undeniably exciting because it could be the chance you need to grow a family, the journey to the final pregnancy test comes with more twists and turns than you can imagine.

 Not every couple is open about their problems with conception.
 If they are willing to talk about their experience, however, any additional support will likely be a welcome part of the process.